vinal-2/GTFObins/README.md

 ## Overview

 The GTFOBins Vulnerability Scanner is a tool designed to identify potential vulnerabilities and privilege escalation techniques in SUID binaries on a Linux system.
 It leverages information from GTFOBins, a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
+This tool will help you identify the low hanging fruits in your system which you can then place security controls over.

 ## Features

 - Scans the system for SUID binaries.
 - Checks identified SUID binaries against GTFOBins for potential vulnerabilities.
-- Displays potential privilege escalation techniques for vulnerable binaries.
+- Displays potential privilege escalation techniques for vulnerable binaries such as e.g. SUDO, SUID, SHELL, FILE-READ, FILE-WRITE, FILE-DOWNLOAD, REVERSE SHELL, FILE-UPLOAD, LIMITED SUID, LIBRARY LOAD.
-- Provides a runtime progress indicator.
+- Provides information on binaries that are not present in the local system.
 - Welcome screen with ASCII art.

 ## Dependencies
-curl (Ensure it is installed on your system)
+- curl (Ensure it is installed on your system)
+- latest version of python
+- gitpython is used for Git operations
+- pyyaml is used for parsing YAML content.
+- subprocess: os, threading, argparse, and sys are built-in Python libraries

+## Options
+-v, --verbose: Enable verbose mode.
+-o, --output <file>: such as result.txt

 ## License
 This tool is licensed under the GPL-3.0 License - see the LICENSE file for details.

 ## Acknowledgments
-GTFOBins (link-to-gtfobins-github) - A fantastic resource for binary exploitation techniques.
+GTFOBins ([gtfobins.github.io](https://github.com/GTFOBins/GTFOBins.github.io/tree/master)) - A fantastic resource for binary exploitation techniques.
+Credits to this repository for providing the main source for ALL the GTFO Binaries inforamtion.

-## Contributing
+# Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your enhancements.

 ## Issues and Support